Lovely To Look At (1952)

 Keel and Grayson would make one more movie together, Kiss Me Kate (1953), which also features Ann Miller.

 Keel and Grayson are well matched vocally, but he towers over her physically.
-Grayson was just 5’2, and Keel clocked in at 6’3.
+Grayson was just shy of 5’2, and Keel clocked in at 6’3.
 No wonder she’s often standing on stairs or something, as she does in this scene, to make their height difference slightly less cartoonish.

 For a petite person, Grayson was very well-endowed, so you’ll notice that her costumes try to minimize or camouflage her bust with big collars, sleeves, or other adornments.

 Back to the film!
 Tony decides to work his theatrical magic on Roberta’s to help save the business.
 If Roberta’s revives, then Al can sell his half to finance their Broadway show.

 Finally, we’ve got our “put on a show” plot, though this time it’s half Broadway, half fashion.
 Basically, they’re going to turn Roberta’s into a nightclub that also sells dresses for one night.
 Tony announces his plans to a stunned Stephanie during a meeting with the creditors.
 He somewhat unbelievably convinces them to give him a chance.

 The next day, the courtyard at Roberta’s is full of “show” stuff.
 Stephanie has changed out of her usual drab brown or black and into showy purple.
 She’s smitten with Tony, and dresses like it.
 Poor Al has an unrequited crush!